GitHubHvk/linux-tutorial/Compression/Sample-Scenarios/compression-steps.md

-in Linux, the program `tar` has an option named `z`, that is to use `zcat` capability. so we can shorten our above command as follow to decompress our file as follow:
+in Linux, the program `tar` has an option named `z`, that is to use `zcat` capability. so we can shorten our above command to decompress our file as follow:

 ```powershell
 tar zxvf archived.tar.gz